SherG/sherrieg/content/blog/boomers-work/index.md

 (<a href="https://hbr.org/2019/08/5-ways-to-respond-to-ageism-in-a-job-interview" target="blank">Source</a>)

 When I was in my 20s I thought people in their 40s were old and over the hill!
 (What did I know?)
-I suppose it's natural that people in their 40s think people in their 60s are old and over the hill -- until the 40-somethings arrive at that age.

 I wonder why we fixate on stereotypes instead of seeing individuals.
 These conceptions/images certainly aren't being created by a 64-year old <a href="https://www.tonal.com/blog/introducing-tony-hortons-new-workouts-with-tonal/" target="blank">Tony Horton</a> or 60-year old <a href="https://variety.com/2022/film/news/tom-cruise-days-off-work-1235278344/" target="blank">Tom Cruise</a>  . . .